Overcoming Obstacles to Cyberspace Threat Intelligence

 Although many of the analytical techniques and processes used in commercial CTI originated with military

-and documented successes.
-Several companies offer CTI techniques to deter adversaries operating on a network and
+sustained and documented successes.
+Several companies offer CTI techniques to deter adversaries operating on

-completely reworking current organizational structures.
-A dedicated effort by the Army to unify toolsets and
+structures without completely reworking current organizational structures.
+A dedicated effort by the Army to

 Intelligence professionals are already familiar with structured analysis.
 They use cognitive processes and